Tyrrrz/Tyrrrz.me/data/blog/expression-trees/index.md

 As you can see by the order of the logs, the visitor first encounters the binary expression that makes up the lambda body, then digs inside, revealing a call to `Math.Sin(...)` whose parameter is also expressed as a call to `GetHashCode()` on the result of `NewGuid()`.

 You may have noticed that the visitor methods on `ExpressionVisitor` all return `Expression`s.
-That means that besides merely inspecting them, the visitor can choose to rewrite or completely replace expressions with different ones.
+That means that besides merely inspecting the expressions, the visitor can choose to rewrite them or completely replace them with different ones.

-Let's change our visitor so that it catches all calls to method `Math.Sin` and rewrites them into `Math.Cos`:
+Let's change our visitor so that it catches all calls to method `Math.Sin(...)` and rewrites them into `Math.Cos(...)`:

 ```csharp
 public class Visitor : ExpressionVisitor